-Massachusetts has historically been an anomaly in Higher Education because of the way it charges students to attend the University.
-In Massachusetts, mandatory curriculum fees make up the bulk of the cost of attending the University, rather than tuition.
-Tuition, which has not increased in over two decades, is set by the Massachusetts Board of Higher Education and is generally remitted to the State's General Fund as a user fee.
-In fiscal year 2015, the University remitted approximately \$31 million in tuition collected from in-state students.
-Fees, which account for the majority of student charges, are set by the University Trustees and are retained by the University to fund its operations.
-The fees have fluctuated over the years as the level of State support provided in the State budget has changed.
-Over time, this has led to a high fee, low tuition billing model that is antiquated and confusing.
+Massachusetts had historically been an anomaly in higher education because of the way it charged students to attend the University.
+In Massachusetts, mandatory curriculum fees made up the bulk of the cost of attending the University, rather than tuition.
+Tuition, which had not increased in over two decades, was set by the Massachusetts Board of Higher Education and was generally remitted to the Commonwealth's General Fund as a user fee.
+In fiscal year 2016, the University remitted approximately \$30.5 million in tuition collected from in-state students.
+Fees, which had previously accounted for the majority of student charges, were set by the University Trustees and were retained by the University to fund its operations.
+The fees have fluctuated over the years as the level of state support provided in the state budget has changed.
+Over time, this led to a high fee, low tuition billing model that was antiquated and confusing.

-In July of 2015, the Legislature passed and the Governor signed into law provisions in the fiscal year 2016 State budget that would give the University the tools to adopt a new system of billing that conforms to best practices in Higher Education and is consistent with the rest of the nation.
-The ability for the University to retain tuition, also referred to as Tuition Retention, is the main provision of the law that will allow the University to rationalize and restructure its tuition and fees in a way that is transparent and consistent with its peer institutions.
+In July 2015, the Legislature passed and the Governor signed into law provisions in the fiscal year 2016 state budget that would give the University the tools to adopt a new system of billing that conforms to best practices in higher education and is consistent with the rest of the nation.
+The ability for the University to retain tuition, referred to as "Tuition Retention," is the main provision of the law that allowed the University to rationalize and restructure its tuition and fees in a way that is transparent and consistent with its peer institutions.

-The Tuition Retention legislation comprised the following key provisions: the University Trustees have been given authority to set tuition rates; the University is required to maintain the value of tuition waivers as tuition discounts; the University would continue to receive fringe support from the State for any employee funded with retained tuition; and the University is required to create a simpler student bill with the majority of charges coming in the form of tuition.
+The Tuition Retention legislation comprised the following key provisions: the University Trustees were given authority to set tuition rates; the University was required to maintain the value of tuition waivers as tuition discounts; the University would continue to receive fringe support from the Commonwealth for any employee funded with retained tuition; and the University was required to create a simpler student bill with the majority of charges coming in the form of tuition.

-With tuition retention becoming effective on July 1, 2016, the University assembled a steering committee composed of members from each campus and the President's Office in order to begin work on an implementation plan for system changes and communication to students and families.
-In addition and in accordance with section 195 of the fiscal year 2016 General Appropriation Act, the University established an Advisory Task Force chaired by the President of the University and including members from the University Trustees, the Amherst Chancellor, members of the Baker Administration, and the Office of the Senate President and the Office of the Speaker of the House.
-The Advisory Task Force is conducting its review and will report its findings regarding the calculation relative to the value of all tuition discounts, specific budgetary information to be reported to the state, the effect on fringe benefits, the reduction to the University's fiscal year base appropriation, and the process for rationalizing future tuition and fee increases.
+With Tuition Retention becoming effective on July 1, 2016, the University assembled a steering committee composed of members from each campus and the President's Office in order to begin work on an implementation plan for system changes and communication to students and families.
+In addition, and in accordance with Section 195 of the fiscal year 2016 General Appropriation Act, the University established an Advisory Task Force chaired by the President of the University and including members from the University Trustees, the Amherst Chancellor, members of the Governor Baker's Administration, the Office of the Senate President and the Office of the Speaker of the House.
+The Advisory Task Force conducted its review and reported its findings regarding the calculation relative to the value of all tuition discounts, specific budgetary information to be reported to the Commonwealth, the effect on fringe benefits, the reduction to the University's fiscal year base appropriation, and the process for rationalizing future tuition and fee increases.

-Tuition Retention is a major efficiency and an important step toward making the University more accountable and transparent to students, their families, Legislators and other stakeholders by showing student charges in a way that alleviates the confusion that had previously existed between tuition and mandatory fees.
+Tuition Retention was a major efficiency and an important step toward making the University more accountable and transparent to students, their families, Legislators and other stakeholders by showing student charges in a way that alleviates the confusion that had previously existed between tuition and mandatory fees.

 Beginning in fiscal year 2004, the Amherst Campus was authorized to retain tuition for non-resident students.
 Beginning in fiscal year 2012, all of the University campuses were authorized to retain tuition from non-resident students.
-In fiscal years 2011, 2012, 2013, 2014, and 2015 the University retained approximately \$34.6 million, \$50.8 million, \$74.5 million, \$75.8, and \$82.0 million of tuition revenue, respectively.
+In fiscal years 2012, 2013, 2014, 2015 and 2016, the University retained approximately \$50.8 million, \$74.5 million, \$75.8, million, \$82.0 million, and \$85.1 million of tuition revenue, respectively.